exasol/schemas/README.md

 # Schema Collection

-This repository hosts an collection of XML and JSON schemas.These schemas are primarily designed for validators and Integrated Development Environments (IDEs) that support auto-completion, enhancing the development experience.
+This repository hosts an collection of XML and JSON schemas.
+These schemas are primarily designed for validators and Integrated Development Environments (IDEs) that support auto-completion, enhancing the development experience.

 ## Schemas